Float like an Ibis, sting like a bee

 James wanted a no-holds-barred mountain bike which was light but also robust enough to smash the trails.
 When you want these two qualities in one machine, what frame do you start with?
 An Ibis.

-The Ibis Mojo 3 is the perfect platform for a mid-travel trail bike because its geometry has a wonderful balance of modern angles and tube lengths without going to the extremes of a gravity-specific design.
+The Ibis Mojo 3 was the perfect platform for a mid-travel trail bike because its geometry has a wonderful balance of modern angles and tube lengths without going to the extremes of a gravity-specific design.
 Their suspension design is also superb – there’s a reason why the DW Link is so legendary.

 Apart from making this bike light enough for long climbs, we also made sure we kept a fun aspect to the build.
 After all, what’s the point of building the world’s fastest climbing bike if it’s terrifying to ride on the descents?